Shreevikas-BJ/DataScience-ML-Project-Portfolio/README.md

 ## 🗂️ Projects Included

+### 🩺 Medical Chatbot (RAG + GPT-3.5)
+A Retrieval-Augmented Generation (RAG) based AI chatbot built using LangChain, FAISS, and OpenAI GPT-3.5, trained on real medical documents (CDC, WHO) for context-aware responses.
+Built with Streamlit.

+### 🏠 House Price Predictor
+Built a regression-based machine learning model using sklearn to predict house prices.
+Included outlier treatment, feature scaling, and model evaluation.

+### 💬 Sentiment Analysis
+Performed sentiment classification on text data (e.g., reviews or tweets) using NLP techniques and logistic regression.
+Visualized insights using WordClouds and charts.

 ### ☁️ CityWeather
 A web app that fetches and displays real-time weather data using API integrations — built with a focus on clean UI and API handling.